-Assistant Professor, BS Psychology, University of Houston, 1993; BSN, Texas Woman's University, 1996; MSN- Nursing Leadership and Administration - University of Texas Health Science Center Houston School of Nursing, 2010; PhD, University of Texas Health Science Center Houston School of Nursing, 2013
+Assistant Professor.
+BS Psychology, University of Houston, 1993; BSN, Texas Woman's University, 1996; MSN- Nursing Leadership and Administration - The University of Texas School of Nursing at Houston, 2010; PhD, University of Texas School of Nursing at Houston, 2013; Post Master in Nursing Education, The University of Texas School of Nursing at Houston, 2014.

-Research areas of interest: Human-animal interaction, health benefits of interacting with companion animals, biobehavioral interactions and health outcomes, aging/elderly
+Areas of interest: Human-animal interaction, health benefits of companion animals, biobehavioral interactions, and projects related to improving healthcare professionals' collaboration, communication, interdisciplinary and interprofessional teamwork skills that optimize the quality, safety and efficiency of healthcare

-Julie Boytim, MSN, CRNA